vickimcfadden/ymca-halloween/README.md

 # ymca-halloween 🎃

 ## Classroom spooky story 👻
-It all started on a cold fall day ...
+It all started on a dreary fall day when a mummy came out of a house to scare John's mom.
+He was joined with his friends – 2 skeletons ☠️ and a spider 🕷️.
+They went for a walk to find John's mom to scare.
+They hid behind a rock, and when she got close, they jumped out and said "HAPPY HALLOWEEN"!

 ## Classroom info 🍬
 | Name | Costume | Fav Candy |